 To read more from this fascinating document of life in 17th-century Leeds, or to find out more about the Civil War in Yorkshire, come down to the library to check out some of these original pamphlets and books from the time.
 You can discover more about the Wing Collection by clicking here.

 (The reference for the tract quoted here is: CIVIL WAR TRACT STC(WING) C7031.
-Ask in the Information and Research department on the 2nd Floor of the Central Library or call us on 0113 378 5005 to view this and other books from the Wing Collection)
+Ask in the Local and Family History department on the 2nd Floor of the Central Library or call us on 0113 378 6982 to view this and other books from the Wing Collection)